benswift/benswift.github.io/_talks/wright-hall-leadership-symposium-2022.md

 **the thing from the future** time

-{% include slides/background-image.html image="images/talks/whls-2022/chris-liverani-HUJDz6CJEaM-unsplash.jpg" heading="speed futures" %}
+{% include slides/background-image.html image="images/talks/whls-2022/jason-mitrione-RcctILJ_DVc-unsplash.jpg" heading="speed futures" %}

-in pairs, come up with a (post-it note sized) description of a **thing from the future** according to the prompt
+in pairs, write a post-it sized description of a **thing from the future** according to the prompt (one per pair)

 you'll have 5 mins, then you leave the completed post-it at your station

 {% include slides/background-image.html image="images/talks/whls-2022/rodion-kutsaev-IJ25m7fXqtk-unsplash.jpg" heading="possible? preferable?" %}

-in your final pair, grab all the things from the future left at your station
+in your final pair, grab all the post-its left at your station

-discuss how possible and preferable each one is, and put them on the board
+discuss how possible and preferable each thing is

+stick all the post-its on the main whiteboard

-{% include slides/background-image.html image="images/talks/whls-2022/jed-owen-0kBqOVxSMWM-unsplash.jpg" heading="what to steer towards, what to steer away from?" %}
+{% include slides/background-image.html image="images/talks/whls-2022/jed-owen-0kBqOVxSMWM-unsplash.jpg" heading="where to conform? where to be empowered?" %}

 let's see what y'all came up with

+{% include slides/background-image.html image="images/talks/whls-2022/igor-son-FV_PxCqgtwc-unsplash.jpg" center=true %}

+the ways we think about the future affect the systems we build in the present (both individual and institutional) and vice versa

+_futures_ is a set of practices and frameworks to help us think differently about the future

+{% include slides/background-image.html image="images/talks/whls-2022/benswift_The_Future_of_of_Individuals_and_Institutions__to_be_E_d767537e-ab38-49e9-8b3e-0f772b7ed877.png" bgsize="contain" bgcol="#000" %}

 {% include slides/background-image.html image="images/talks/whls-2022/sebastian-dumitru-36g19a7ivrs-unsplash.jpg" heading="stay in touch" %}